gargashish360/System_Design/Design_Basics.md

 * Publish/Subscribe pattern: Publisher(Server) and subscriber(Client) they communicate with each other via a topic.
 Server pushes a data to a topic and client access the data from a topic.
                  * Whenever the publisher publishes the message, it is guarranteed that subscriber will receive it atleast once.
+                 * Subscriber send ack to the topic regarding that particular message is received.
+                 * Suppose if subscriber looses connection while sending ack.
+Then same messgase will be delivered again.
+Hence the concept of Idempotency is very crucial here i.e even if multiple transactions happen values at server side doesn't change.
+                 * Google Cloud offers different topics and their storage solution, that have the capability to scale automatically.